Warren Buffett and Charlie Munger’s four-part investing checklist goes as follows… they buy shares in businesses:

 All jokes aside, a circle of competence is just another phrase for being self-aware.
 It’s knowing what you do and do not understand.
 It’s about not being afraid to say “I don’t know”.

-As I wrote in this article, Better Than Warren Buffett: How $10k Becomes $500m, everyone has a different set of skills and experience which can give him or her an ‘edge’ in business and investing.
+As I’ve mentioned before, everyone has a different set of skills and experience which can give him or her an ‘edge’ in business and investing.

 For example, a mechanic might be better at understanding the car parts industry than me.